-With more than 60,000 lakes, ponds and rivers in the state of Ohio, it’s a must to spend every sunny day you can on the water.
-Whether you’re an angler, a boater or a water-sport fanatic, Ohio boat days are simply some of the best in the nation.
-If you’re going to take your boat out on Ohio waters, it must be registered to ensure legal operation.
+With more than 60,000 lakes, ponds, and rivers in the state of Ohio, it’s a must to spend every sunny day on the water.
+Whether you’re an angler, a boater, or a water-sport fanatic, Ohio boat days are simply some of the best in the nation.

-How Do I Know if My Boat Needs to Be Registered?
+Does My Boat Need to Be Registered?

 Every recreational boat in Ohio must be registered with the state, including: